Teichlab/celltypist/README.md

   ```python
   tree.write('example_tree.json')
   ```
-  This tree can be used as with other CellTypist trees.
+  This tree can be used in the same way as other CellTypist trees.
 For example, a hierarchical model can be trained using this tree in conjunction with the finest-grained annotation column in the AnnData object.
   ```python
   hier_model = celltypist.hier_train(input_adata, tree = 'example_tree.json', leaf_anno = 'fine_anno', n_jobs = -1)
   ```